VolodymyrVoronov/Company-Profile/README.md

 # Company-Profile

-Here you cn get information and profile about american companies.
+Here you can get information and profile about american companies.
 - Price per share
 - Company name
 - Industry